 For CAPS Fellows with national placement sites, the Institute for Leadership and Service provides travel support for up to $450 in reimbursement for either airfare or personal mileage for travel to and from their placement site location at the beginning and end of the summer.
 CAPS Fellows with national placements are responsible for setting up their own travel arrangements and will contact Deb Garbukas, Administrative Assistant to the Institute for Leadership and Service, regarding travel reimbursement at Deb.Garbukas@valpo.edu.
 Fellows must submit the necessary forms and receipts no later than June 30th in order to be reimbursed.

-An additional option for financial support is newly available for 2018 Fellows – after the completion of the fellowship, students with demonstrated financial need are eligible to be considered for a $1,000 scholarship on their return to campus to assist with tuition costs for the fall semester.
+An additional option for financial support is also available for students returning to campus after their CAPS Fellowship – after the completion of the fellowship, students with demonstrated financial need are eligible to be considered for a $1,000 scholarship on their return to campus to assist with tuition costs for the fall semester.
 This scholarship has been made available through a generous gift from alumni donors in order to assist with tuition costs for Fellows who might otherwise be working through the summer to save money for fall tuition expenses.

 - For Fellows with placements in Washington, D.C., Chicago, Indianapolis, or Austin, the Institute coordinates and pays for housing directly through local universities.
 Fellows then receive a stipend to cover remaining living expenses (i.e. food, transportation, and other basic incidentals).
 These stipends range from $1,200 – $1,500.